dredhezad1/Portfolio/Detection of Credit Card Fraud using Python and ML/README.md

 ```
 <p align="center"> <img src="Credit Card Fraud_Images/3.png" width="1200"> </p>

-The shape of the histogram and density plot shows how the data is distributed, it it is normal or with a bell curve or skewed, or with an uneven tail.
+The shape of the histogram and density plot shows how the data is distributed, if it is normal or with a bell curve or skewed, or with an uneven tail.
 The highest point of the density plot (mode) represents the value that occurs most often within each class.
 The width and shape of the histogram and density plot indicate how spread out (varied) the values are within each class.
 A wider spread means there is more variation in the data.

 ```python
 # Violin plot of numerical features by class